Nexia23/Plasmodium_abs_FBA/PhD-Notes/FBA - Plasmodium falciparum.md

 ## SLIMEr
 ### dry weight estimation: #questions
 - as of now linear growth of one merozoite to 24 merozoites during the asexual blood stage will be assumed
+- big unknown is the lipid content in relation to the whole cell dry mass (beside the Forth measurement) making the use of relative data even more dodgy

 - volume based assumption cannot capture the growth, since:
 	- volume grows with a logistic function in S-shape curve
 	- first one merozoite increases its volume to ring at the same time Maurer's clefts are built or exported from the parasitophorous vacuole